ASCOD: History

-The ASCOD was a very modern solution to bringing both Austrian and Spanish armour up to date.
-To put this into perspective, the Pizarro project was a part of the greater Project CORAZA (Project Armour), which was to replace Spain's M113 APCs, M60A3s, and M110 artillery pieces.
+The ASCOD effectively brought Austrian and Spanish armour up to date.
+The Pizarro project was part of the greater Project CORAZA (Project Armour) to replace Spain's M113 APCs, M60A3s, and M110 artillery pieces.
 By 2005, the Austrian army was equipped with 112 Ulan vehicles and Spain with 144 (123 IFV and 21 C2V).

-In 2004, the Spanish Ministry of Defence ordered another 212 Pizarros (170 IFV, 5 C2V, 28 Artillery observation, 8 recovery, 1 Engineering vehicle) for €707.5 million Euros, with up to 356 units total planned.
+In 2004, the Spanish Ministry of Defence ordered another 212 Pizarros (170 IFV, 5 C2V, 28 artillery observation, 8 recovery, 1 engineering vehicle) for €707.5 million Euros, with up to 356 units total planned.
 By 2010 the cost of this second batch had increased to €845m.

-The improved ASCOD 2 vehicle was chosen by the UK MoD in March 2010 as the common base platform for the Scout Specialist Vehicle, which was later renamed Ajax.
-This selection was the result of the UK's Specialist Vehicle Programme.
-Around 300 British engineers at General Dynamics UK's Oakdale facility began developing the Ajax from the ASCOD 2 after being awarded the contract in 2010.

-The ASCOD 2 Scout SV will serve as the replacement for CVR(T) family vehicles, including the FV107 Scimitar, the FV103 Spartan and the FV106 Samson armoured recovery vehicle.

-General Dynamics offered the ASCOD 2 in an APC configuration to the competition for the Danish M113 replacement.
-The ASCOD 2 was not chosen, as the Danish army preferred a wheeled option with the Piranha 5.

 Deployment history

 ASCOD entered service with the Spanish and Austrian armies in 2002.
-The British Army is to receive its first ASCOD SV in 2020.

-Despite being part of ISAF, Spain did not deploy the Pizarro IFV due to lacking a mine-protection kit.
+Despite being part of ISAF, Spain did not deploy the Pizarro IFV owing to its lack of a mine-protection kit.

 Design

-The main version of the ASCOD is the tracked infantry fighting vehicle.
-It follows a conventional layout with a front-mounted engine and a rear compartment for the dismounts.
-The driver's seat is located at the left hull front, whereas the commander and gunner sit in the slightly off-center-mounted two-man turret.
-The rear compartment also has two hatches on the roof.
-The Ulan can carry eight dismounts, whereas the Pizarro only carries seven.
+The primary version of the ASCOD is the tracked infantry-fighting vehicle.
+It follows a conventional layout, featuring a front-mounted engine and a rear compartment for the dismounts.
+The driver's seat is located at the left hull front.
+The commander and gunner sit in the slightly off-center–mounted two-man turret.
+The rear compartment has two hatches on the roof.
+The Ulan can carry eight dismounts.
+The Pizarro carries seven.